szczyglis-dev/py-gpt/docs/source/models.rst

 PyGPT can route the same model differently depending on the selected work mode and provider integration.
 In normal ``Chat``, built-in providers can use their native SDKs when enabled, while local or third-party services can use OpenAI-compatible endpoints. ``Chat with Files`` and other non-Chat workflows that rely on LlamaIndex use the model's configured LlamaIndex provider/wrapper; provider-specific agent runtimes can use their own integration path.

-For built-in providers, configure credentials in ``Config -> Settings -> API Keys``.
-In most cases, LlamaIndex wrappers automatically reuse the corresponding provider key, so you do not need to duplicate credentials in model-specific environment variables.
-The model configuration normally only needs the correct provider and model name.
+Configure provider credentials/endpoints once in ``Config -> Settings -> API Keys`` or, for runtime OpenAI-compatible providers, in ``Config -> Settings -> Custom providers``.
+LlamaIndex-backed modes reuse those global settings automatically and use the selected model ID as the model name.
+Model-level LlamaIndex ``**kwargs`` and ``ENV`` can remain empty.

-Use the model's ``Advanced`` fields only when you need provider-specific overrides, a custom endpoint, or additional LlamaIndex arguments.
-For ``Local models (OpenAI API compatible)``, prefer the per-model ``API base`` and ``API key`` fields.
-Advanced LlamaIndex ``**kwargs`` and ``ENV`` values remain available for backend-specific options such as ``context_window``, ``is_chat_model``, or custom integration parameters.
+Use the model's ``Advanced`` LlamaIndex fields only when you need an explicit provider-specific override or extra constructor parameter.
+For ``Local models (OpenAI API compatible)``, prefer the per-model ``API base`` and ``API key`` fields when only one model needs a different connection.

-Examples of built-in provider credential reuse include Google, Anthropic, xAI, Mistral AI, Perplexity, and HuggingFace.
-DeepSeek and Anthropic use the configured VoyageAI key for their default embeddings integration.
+Embeddings follow the same rule.
+Configure the global embedding provider and provider-to-model mappings in ``Config -> Settings -> Indexes / RAG -> Embeddings``.
+API keys and endpoints are inherited from the selected provider's global configuration; ``Global embeddings provider **kwargs`` and ``Global embeddings provider ENV vars`` are optional Advanced overrides.
+DeepSeek and Anthropic use the configured VoyageAI key for their default Voyage embedding integration.